 Translator of text and voice to Ecuadorian sign language through an avatar implemented for Android devices, according to the authors (5).
 The translator aims to become a tool for learning Ecuadorian sign language and thus help deaf and dumb people to communicate within this family and its environment.
 This system has a friendly interface with an avatar of human appearance which performs the signals and the respective movements of 120 frequently used words; this translator has been developed in Android Studio to be run on Android devices.
-On the main screen of the interface menu you have two input options per keyboard of one, two or three words; or by voice recognition of a phrase containing three words, in both cases the phrase has been limited to 25 characters; is intended then to provide a tool to contribute to the learning of deaf and dumb people both children and adults and mainly of those who without having any disability are interested in learning Ecuadorian sign language LSEC in an entertaining and simple.
-However, it is important to understand that sign language as a means of communication, the implementation of identification and translation technologies, allow reducing communication gaps, improve people's quality of life and provide progress in the implementation of new technologies
+On the main screen of the interface menu you have two input options per keyboard of one, two or three words; or by voice recognition of a phrase containing three words, in both cases the phrase has been limited to 25 characters; is intended then to provide a tool to contribute to the learning of deaf and dumb people both children and adults and mainly of those who without having any disability are interested in learning Ecuadorian sign language as a means of communication, the implementation of identification and translation technologies, allow reducing communication gaps, improve people's quality of life and provide progress in the implementation of new technologies